© Malia Gillette

 Two days absence of expensive, dead sea-derived face cream has deposited me in an alternate skin reality.
 My hair is knotted into a ponytail and tied with a dirty newspaper rubber band.
 I'm in and out of consciousness, operating on pre-programmed behaviors.
 Being an alcoholic I'm used to this kind of autopilot and living within the freedoms of a blackout.
 Yes, the freedoms.
 In a blackout I'm suddenly free to drive over retaining walls and through garage doors a la Matthew Perry.
 Getting drunk is like when Keanu Reeves discovered he could do all kinds of tricks and stuff in the matrix.
 Sobriety is that grey reality he woke up to and was like “God, I want to go back to doing tricks and forget what this looks like.”
 The problem is if you die in the matrix, you die in real life so I’ve spent time training my unconscious mind to do karate, just like Keanu did, by saying these out loud: I do not sleep with homeless people, I do not drive cars, I do not run into objects.

-I glare at the gnome through my oily pores.
+I glare at the gnome through the double vision kaleidoscope.
 85% of the time I can keep myself away from doing those things.

 Making my way from the front I teeter over cans and other dry food items on the floor.